 This hash function works if m and u are powers of 2.
 If we assume a computer is doing these computations, than m and u being powers of 2 is reasonable.
 Here, the idea is to multiply a by x and then rightshift the resulting word.
-By doing this, the hash function uses the $\lg m$ high bits of $a \cdot x$ .
-These results come from Dietzfelbinger, Hagerup, Katajainen, and Penttonen [2].
+By doing this, the hash function uses the $\lg m$ high bits of $a \cdot x$.
+These results come from Dietzfelbinger, Hagerup, Katajainen, and Penttonen [3].
+This is cheaper to compute since it it a single multiply and a shift.